triSYCL/sycl/sycl/doc/GettingStartedIPblocksDeisgn.md

-Getting started with Vitis ip block design with an AMD/Xilinx FPGA
+Getting started with Vitis IP block design with an AMD/Xilinx FPGA
 ===================================================================================

 Disclaimer: nothing here is supported and this is all about a research